Grammar Worksheets

-Predicate adjectives are words that describe the subject and come after linking verbs like is, are, was, feels, or seems.
-They help make sentences more expressive and clear, such as in “The soup is hot” or “She feels happy.”
+Predicate adjectives are adjectives that describe the subject of a sentence and come after linking verbs such as is, are, was, feels, or seems.
+They help complete the meaning of a sentence by telling us what the subject is like, as in “The soup is hot” or “She feels happy.”

 Predicate Adjectives Exercises